Sangeet Natak

-Sangeet Natak in Marathi language literally means Musical Drama.
-As the name suggests, this form of drama combines prose as well as poetry in form of songs to convey the story.
-In a manner, they are very much similar to Musicals.
-Sangeet Natakas played a vital role in the development of Marathi theater and thus the Marathi cinema as well as Indian film industry.
-Sangeet Natak start with praise of Lord Natraja which is called as Naandi or Mangalaacharan or Suchakpad usually the famous one "Panchatunda Nararundamaldhar" from Sangeet Shakuntal.
-They are popular for use of Indian classical music.
+Sangeet Natak (Marathi for 'musical drama') is a form of drama which combines prose and poetry in the form of songs to convey the story, similar to musicals.
+They have played a vital role in the development of Marathi theater and cinema, as well as the Indian film industry.
+Sangeet Nataks start with the praise of Lord Natraja, which is called Naandi, Mangalaacharan or Suchakpad – usually the famous "Panchatunda Nararundamaldhar" from Sangeet Shakuntal.
+They are popular for the use of Indian classical music.
 The "Dramatic Music" is called Natya Sangeet, one of the two popular forms of vocal arts in Maharashtra and surrounding states.
 The other is Bhavageet.